Little City Roller Girls

-Little City Roller Girls (LCRG) is a women's flat track roller derby league based in Johnson City, Tennessee.
+Little City Roller Derby (LCRD) is a women's flat track roller derby league based in Johnson City, Tennessee.
 Founded in 2007 and competes against teams from other leagues.
 Little City is a member of the Women's Flat Track Derby Association (WFTDA).

 History and organization

-Founded in August 2007, the Roller Girls had about twenty skaters by mid-2010.
+Founded in August 2007, the Roller Derby had about twenty skaters by mid-2010.
 The league has close links with junior roller derby league, The Little City Junior Rollers (ages 11-17) and the Little City Derby Brats (ages 6-11).

-LCRG was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full member of the WFTDA in September 2011.
+LCRD was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full member of the WFTDA in September 2011.

-The Little City Roller Girls moved into their new home in 2019 at Bristol Skateway in Bristol, Tennessee.
+The Little City Roller Derby moved into their new home in 2019 at Bristol Skateway in Bristol, Tennessee.